oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 ---

-**2.2.1.1** Since there are many steps in this orchestration style integration the text on each step is difficult to read.
+**2.2.1.1** Since there are many steps in this orchestration style integration the text on each step may be difficult to read.
 In order to quickly zoom-in, select the `Home` icon in the view control bar in the upper-right.

    ![](images/300/image040.png)

-**2.2.1.2** The *createEBSOrder* mapping step is toward the bottom of the orchestration.
-As shown in the first part of the lab, by clicking and dragging your mouse in the background you can pan down the orchestration steps.
+**2.2.1.2** The *createEBSOrder* mapping step we are going to change is toward the bottom of the orchestration.
+As shown in the first part of the lab, by clicking and dragging your mouse in the background you can pan down the orchestration steps to the *createEBSOrder* mapping step.

    ![](images/300/image012l.png)